elefanteletrado/Site-Institucional/www/wp-content/plugins/bws-google-analytics/readme.txt

 1. The link to the page where the problem occurs
 2. The name of the plugin and its version.
 If you are using a pro version - your order number.
 3. The version of your WordPress installation
 4. Copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instruction on System Status</a>

 == Screenshots ==

 1. Google Analytics Authentication.
-2. Line Chart Tab in the plugin settings page.
+2. Line Chart mode in the plugin Statistic page.
-3. Table Chart Tab in the plugin settings page.
+3. Table Chart mode in the plugin Statistic page.
-4. Tracking Code and Reset Tab in the plugin settings page.
+4. Google Analytics Settings page.

 == Changelog ==

+= V1.6.7 - 16.05.2016 =
+* Update : The structure of the plugin settings page has been changed.
+* Update : The code refactoring has been made to speed up the work of the plugin.

 = V1.6.6 - 04.12.2015 =
 * Bugfix : The bug with plugin menu duplicating was fixed.

 = V1.6.5 - 05.10.2015 =
 * Update : We updated all functionality for wordpress 4.3.1.
 * Update : Textdomain was changed.

 = V1.6.4 - 11.06.2015 =
 * Update: Input maxlength is added.